 PS.
-You will have noticed I am using an orange font to help identify Dr Arnold's actual words, and that I quote very frequently from the Scriptures (rather than other theological sources) to support the points I am making using blue italic font.
+You will have noticed I am using a lighter italic font to help identify Dr Arnold's actual words, and that I quote very frequently from the Scriptures (rather than other theological sources) to support the points I am making using indented blue italic font.

-A. The Scriptures Used (to demonstrate UR)
+a.
+The Scriptures Used (to demonstrate UR)